-- Understand the contexts and organisations you work with (PCF 8) to inform how you lead, co-ordinate, support and challenge the other professionals you work with and use a coaching and strengths based approach to resolving professional differences of approach or judgement, keeping the focus made on the impact of support and interventions on the child's welfare and life chances. - Share information appropriately and respectfully and in accordance with agreed information sharing agreements and protocols adhering to Data Protection Principles. - Show professional leadership in your team and provide leadership with other professionals working with the child, communicating the social work role and framework for safeguarding and promoting the welfare of children, keeping other professionals informed about the involvement of the service with the family and progress of the case. - Be confident in your role and agile in working with parents and carers (including foster carers, special guardians and adopters) adapting to the child's needs and circumstances, maximising their effectiveness in meeting the child's needs, their understanding of the child's progress in terms of health, education and relationships and transition to adult life.
+- Understand the contexts and organisations you work with (PCF 8) to inform how you lead, co-ordinate, support and challenge the other professionals you work with and evaluate the difference you have made for the child in terms of the child's welfare and life chances. - Share information appropriately and respectfully and in accordance with agreed information sharing agreements and protocols adhering to Data Protection Principles. - Able to work effectively as part of a team and provide leadership with other professionals working with the child, communicating the social work role and framework for safeguarding and promoting the welfare of children, keeping other professionals informed about the involvement of the service with the family and progress of the case.

+• Be confident in your role and agile in working with parents and carers (including foster carers, special guardians and adopters) adapting to the child's needs and circumstances, maximising their effectiveness in meeting the child's needs, their understanding of the child's progress in terms of health, education and relationships and transition to adult life.